European Investment Bank Climate Awareness Bonds

 - Sunrun Solar asset backed securities are the securitization of a pool of leases and power-purchase agreement contracts related to residential solar installations.

-- A typical pool of leases and power purchase agreements will be backed by a diverse portfolio of thousands of solar rooftop systems distributed across multiple utility service territories in the U.S. and Puerto Rico.
+- A typical pool A typical pool of leases and power purchase agreements will be backed by a diverse portfolio of thousands of solar rooftop systems distributed across multiple utility service territories in the US and Puerto Rico.

 Green Mortgage Backed Securities

-Impax invests in Green Mortgage Backed Securities issued by Fannie Mae and Freddie Mac, two government-related entities established to support liquidity, stability and affordability to the U.S. housing market.
+IImpax invests in Green Mortgage Backed Securities issued by Fannie Mae and Freddie Mac, two government-related entities established to support liquidity, stability and affordability in the US housing market.
 Each entity offers green bonds under separate programs:

 - Freddie Mac has a similar program — Green Advantage — which focuses solely on workforce housing.
 Borrowers must be able to reduce whole property energy consumption by at least 15% and reduce either energy and/or water whole property consumption by an additional 15% for a total of 30% reduction in whole property energy and water consumption.